A woman with dark and blonde hair wearing a leopard print dress, smiling outdoors during daytime.

 Who We Are

-• Our Mission is to provide day shelter, resources, emotional support, and community connections to women, children, and marginalized genders experiencing homelessness to address the barriers to housing, so they can leave homelessness for good.
+• Our Mission is to provide day shelter, resources, emotional support, and community connections to women and their children experiencing homelessness to address the barriers to housing, so they can leave homelessness for good.

 • To ensure houselessness is rare and brief for women and children by providing a safe, empowering space that offers the supportive services and resources needed by women to be self-sufficient.
 UP provides a safe, reliable, and supportive space that offers comprehensive services

-• Our model is to provide shelter and resource options through a partnership of providers, UP for Women and Children is where women, children and marginalized genders experiencing homelessness are empowered to rebuild their lives.
+• Our model is to provide shelter and resource options through a partnership of providers, UP for Women and Children is where women and children experiencing homelessness are empowered to rebuild their lives.

 • Dignity: Every person deserves to be seen, heard, and known by name.